ReuelNgo/PowerPlatformAdminScripts/README.md

     - ⚫ Critical – Highly impactful, requires thorough review and approval before running (e.g., bulk deletion or environment reset)
     - 🟣 Experimental – New or untested scripts, use in non-production environments only

-- Output results in a clear, usable format (e.g., CSV).
-- Use modular and reusable code where possible.

 ## Scripts